Understanding Retrieval Augmentation for Long-Form Question Answering: Abstract

 \section{Abstract}

-We present a study of retrieval-augmented language models (LMs) on long-form question answering.
-We analyze how retrieval augmentation impacts different LMs, by comparing answers generated from models while using the same evidence documents, and how differing quality of retrieval document set impacts the answers generated from the same LM.
-We study various attributes of generated answers (e.g., fluency, length, variance) with an emphasis on the \textit{attribution} of generated long-form answers to in-context evidence documents.
-We collect human annotations of answer attribution and evaluate methods for automatically judging attribution.
-Our study provides new insights on how retrieval augmentation impacts long, knowledge-rich text generation of LMs.
-We further identify attribution patterns for long text generation and analyze the main culprits of attribution errors.
+How retrieved documents are used in language models (LMs) for long-form generation task is understudied.
+We present two controlled studies on retrieval-augmented LM for long-form question answering (LFQA): one fixing the LM and varying evidence documents and the other fixing evidence documents and varying the LMs.
+We study various attributes of generated answers (e.g., fluency, length, variance), with an emphasis on the {attribution} of generated answers to in-context evidence documents.
+We collect a dataset (\dsname) containing human annotations of sentence-level answer attribution in LFQA and evaluate existing methods for automatically judging attribution.
+We find that while LMs can leverage relevant in-context documents, the generated answer is only partially attributable towards the documents, especially for LMs trained without retrieval augmentation.
 Together, our analysis reveals how retrieval augmentation impacts long knowledge-rich text generation and provide directions for future work.